MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/block-download-meeting-recording.md

 This policy applies to new meeting recordings across the entire organization.
 You can exempt people who are members of specified security groups from the policy.
 This allows you to specify governance or compliance specialists who should have download access to meeting recordings.

-After the policy is turned on, any new Teams meeting recording files created by the Teams service and saved in SharePoint and OneDrive are blocked.
+After the policy is turned on, any new Teams meeting recording files created by the Teams service and saved in SharePoint and OneDrive are blocked from download.

 Because this policy affects meeting recordings stored in OneDrive and SharePoint, you must be a SharePoint administrator to configure it.